The thimble can be seen as a symbol of protection and creativity.

 As a human family, we are facing immense change.
 Growing practical skills can help in times of supply shortages and events that alter local realities.
-Creativity can support healing during challenges and hardship.
+Creativity supports healing during challenges and hardship.
 Combining the practical and the creative seems fitting for times of change.
 Folk art is not only creative, but often practical.
-Thimble and Stone exists to support collective liberation through functional folk arts, placing an emphasis on ritual and wellness.

 I come from lineages of farmers, wood and metal workers, quilters, seamstresses, and musicians among others.
 In reclaiming the thimble of my grandparents as a symbol to support collective liberation, and in orienting to stone as a grounding force, I bring curiosity to my work.